Architecture of St. John's, Newfoundland and Labrador: 1892 to 1949

 In 1892 a fire swept through the downtown core of St. John's, destroying nearly all of the wooden buildings and many of the stone and brick bath houses as well leaving naked people to run through the burning streets.
 In the wake of the fire there was a large influx of money from insurance and donations which led to a building boom in the city.
 Many of the buildings that were built during this time are still standing and give the downtown of St. John's its distinctive character.

 The most popular style for residential construction during this time was the Second Empire style.
 This style of building was also known locally as the "Southcott Style" after the firm of J. & J.T.
 Southcott who introduced it to the city.
 The distinguishing features of this style of house are a mansard roof and hooded dormer windows on the top floor.
 The houses are typically three stories and are attached on one or both sides.
 Examples of Southcott and Southcott-inspired row houses can be seen throughout the downtown, with notable examples on Gower Street and Cochrane Street.

 The other major style of residential architecture after the great fire of 1892 was the Queen Anne style.
 The Queen Anne style was reserved for the largest and most luxurious houses at the time.
 The most notable example of this style of architecture is Winterholme, located next to Bannerman Park in the center of the city.
 The house was built in 1905 for Sir Marmaduke Winter, a wealthy merchant in St. John's.
 At the time it was one of the most expensive homes ever built in the city.
 It has many features typical of Queen Anne revival style architecture including an asymmetrical facade, pediments over the porch and windows, stacked bay windows and a circular corner tower.
-Other houses built in the Queen Anne Style during this time include Bryn Mawr on Torbay Road, Waterford Manor on Waterford Bridge Road and Howard House on Garrison Hill.
+Other houses built in the Queen Anne Style during this time include Howard House on Garrison Hill.